endail/hx711-pico-c/README.md

 git clone https://github.com/endail/hx711-pico-c
 ```

-Run CTest to build the example program.
+Run `cmake` to build the example program.
 The `.uf2` file you upload to your Pico will be found under `build/tests/`.

 Alternatively, include it as a submodule in your project and then `#include "extern/hx711-pico-c/include/common.h"`.